tartley/tartley.github.io/posts/infinite-jest.md

 their familiarity.
 The combination gives rise to a relentlessly inventive stream of neology and malapropism.

-While the book resoundingly makes many insightful points by the conclusion, the story which serves as a vehicle for their delivery is, at best, a ramshackle collision of ideas, introducing entirely new and unexplored premises at the 11th hour, and then petering out, ignored and unresolved, by the final page.
+While the book resoundingly makes many insightful points by the conclusion, the story which serves as a vehicle for their delivery is, a collision of ideas, introducing entirely new and unexplored premises at the 11th hour, which peter out, ignored and unresolved, by the final page.
+The jest continues on, I suppose.

 The insidious footnotes for which Wallace's writings are well-known do not serve to streamline the prose by separating out incidental